FREE SHIPPING on orders of $85 or more

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Spragg has been spelled many different ways, including Spragg, Spragge, Sprague, Sprake, Sprigg, Spriggs and many more.

 This web page shows only a small excerpt of our Spragg research.
-Another 117 words (8 lines of text) covering the years 1618, 1684, 1725 and 1720 are included under the topic Early Spragg History in all our PDF Extended History products.
+Another 117 words (8 lines of text) covering the years 1618, 1684, 1725 and 1720 are included under the topic Early Spragg History in all our PDF Extended History products and printed products wherever possible.

-Another 85 words (6 lines of text) are included under the topic Early Spragg Notables in all our PDF Extended History products.
+Another 50 words (4 lines of text) are included under the topic Early Spragg Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Spragg family moved to Ireland, but this topic is not covered in this excerpt.
-Another 215 words (15 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 215 words (15 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Spraggs to arrive in North America: